Are you left scooping puddles of water out of the bottom of your leaking fridge on a regular basis?

 Sometimes, a broken seal may not be obvious to the naked eye, as the slightest bump, rip or tear is enough to let warm air into the appliance, and send the cold air that it produces in the opposite direction.

 To test whether your seal is broken, close the door on a sheet or paper, and if you can remove it once shut, then your seal is too loose and is certainly letting out cold air.
+A faulty fridge seal is in the top 5 complaints from tenants to landlords, according to Rent Round Founder Raj Dosanjh.

 Check the temperature settings